Wang Yun (Han dynasty): Life

 According to Book of Later Han, Wang Yun was from Qi County, Taiyuan.
 His family had many members who had served as administrative officials in the regional government for generations.
 Wang Yun himself was an official at the age of 19, and became the Inspector of Yu Province (豫州刺史).
 However, later he failed in the power struggle with the eunuch Zhang Rang.
 He had to abandon his position and hide himself in the countryside.
 After the death of Emperor Ling, the general He Jin came into power, and Wang Yun was promoted to the Gentleman of the Household and later to the Intendant of Henan (河南尹).

 In 189, the capital Luoyang fell into chaos following the death of He Jin and a bloody clash between the powerful Ten Attendants and government officials.
-Dong Zhuo, a warlord from Liang Province (凉州) managed to take control of the situation and eventually placed in the throne a puppet emperor whom he held in his power.
+Dong Zhuo, a warlord from Liang Province (凉州) managed to take control of the situation and eventually placed a puppet emperor on the throne.
 At the time, Wang Yun held the positions of the Minister over the Masses (司徒), replacing Yang Biao, and the Prefect of the Masters of Writing (尚書令).

 Dong Zhuo's subsequent tyrannical and cruel behaviour aroused the wrath of many.
-Wang Yun then colluded with several other officials in a plot to assassinate Dong Zhuo.
+Wang Yun colluded with several other officials in a plot to assassinate Dong Zhuo.
 The plan received a huge boost when the conspirators managed to recruit the help of Lü Bu, a formidable warrior serving as a general under Dong Zhuo.
 Bringing along a dozen men, Lü Bu cornered Dong Zhuo outside the palace gate and slew him.

 After the death of Dong Zhuo, rumours spread that Wang Yun, now the de facto head of the Han central government, wanted to purge and execute all of Dong Zhuo's former subordinates who were from Liang Province.
 When Wang Yun refused to grant amnesty to four of Dong Zhuo's former subordinates, they took up arms under the leadership of Li Jue and Guo Si, who led them to attack Chang'an.
 Li Jue and Guo Si defeated the Han imperial forces guarding Chang'an and occupied the capital.
 While Lü Bu was planning to flee Chang'an before the city fell, he asked Wang Yun to escape together with him.
 However, Wang Yun refused to abandon Emperor Xian and remained behind.
 Li Jue and Guo Si's forces captured him and killed him along with his family.
 Some of Wang Yun's relatives managed to escape and survive; one of them was Wang Ling, a nephew of Wang Yun, who later became a general in the state of Cao Wei during the Three Kingdoms period.